 Comparisons, guides, and ideas for developers who live in the terminal.

 Twelve chapters on running multi-agent systems after the v0 - orchestration, auth across agent boundaries, federated memory, partial failure.
 Four chapters readable today, eight as drafts complete.
-PDF + EPUB + free updates. $39.
+PDF + EPUB + free updates.
+Free with a Token Limit News signup.

 Twelve chapters on the discipline of retrieval after the v0 - hybrid search done seriously, eval that doesn't go stale, drift, and the re-embedding plan you wish you'd written before the model upgrade.
-PDF + EPUB + free updates. $39.
+PDF + EPUB + free updates.
+Free with a Token Limit News signup.

 Twelve chapters of practitioner-grade MCP server engineering, drawn from shipping fourteen @yawlabs/* servers.
 Protocol, transport, schema, auth, error handling, hosting, security, four case studies.
-PDF + EPUB + free updates. $39.
+PDF + EPUB + free updates.
+Free with a Token Limit News signup.

 Twelve chapters of operator-side discipline for running Claude Code as your daily driver.
 The CLAUDE.md contract, the harness, subagents, memory, capacity, scope, the seven hazards, and what survives across teams.
-PDF + EPUB + free updates. $39.
+PDF + EPUB + free updates.
+Free with a Token Limit News signup.

 MCP joined the Linux Foundation.
 88 tests across 8 categories grade any MCP server A to F in 30 seconds.
 Open methodology, CC BY 4.0.